IMPORTANT SAFETY INFORMATION

 Hyperprolactinemia: Risperidone elevates prolactin levels, and the elevation persists during chronic administration.
 Risperidone is associated with higher levels of prolactin elevation than other antipsychotic agents.
 Hyperprolactinemia may inhibit reproductive function in female and male patients.
 Galactorrhea, amenorrhea, gynecomastia, and impotence have been reported in patients receiving prolactin-elevating drugs.
 Long-standing hyperprolactinemia, when associated with hypogonadism, may lead to decreased bone density in females and males.

-Orthostatic Hypotension: Risperidone may induce orthostatic hypotension associated with dizziness, tachycardia, and in some patients, syncope.
+Orthostatic Hypotension and Syncope: Risperidone may induce orthostatic hypotension associated with dizziness, tachycardia, and in some patients, syncope, particularly at treatment initiation, re-initiation, or dose increase.
 Use with particular caution in patients with known cardiovascular disease, cerebrovascular disease, and conditions which predispose patients to hypotension, and in the elderly and patients with renal or hepatic impairment.
 Monitor such patients and consider a dose reduction if hypotension occurs.

 Falls: Somnolence, postural hypotension, motor instability, and sensory instability have been reported with the use of antipsychotics, including PERSERIS, which may lead to falls, and consequently, fractures or other fall-related injuries.
 Assess the risk of falls when initiating treatment and recurrently during treatment.

 Leukopenia, Neutropenia, and Agranulocytosis have been reported with antipsychotic agents, including risperidone.
-In patients with a history of a clinically significant low white blood count (WBC) or a drug-induced leukopenia/neutropenia, perform a complete blood count frequently during the first few months of therapy.
-Consider discontinuation at the first sign of a clinically significant decline in WBC in the absence of other causative factors.
-Monitor patients with clinically significant neutropenia for fever or other symptoms/signs of infection and treat promptly if such symptoms/signs occur.
-Discontinue PERSERIS in patients with severe neutropenia (absolute neutrophil count <1000/mm3) and follow WBC until recovery.
+In patients with history of clinically significant low white blood count (WBC) or absolute neutrophil count (ANC), or history of drug-induced leukopenia or neutropenia, perform a complete blood count frequently during the first few months of therapy.
+Consider discontinuation at the first sign of clinically significant decline in WBC in the absence of other causative factors.
+Monitor patients with clinically significant neutropenia for fever or other symptoms/signs of infection; treat promptly if such symptoms/signs occur.
+Discontinue PERSERIS in patients with ANC <1000/mm3 and follow WBC until recovery.

-Potential for Cognitive and Motor Impairment: Risperidone may impair judgement, thinking, or motor skills.
-Caution patients about operating machinery, including automobiles, until they are reasonably certain PERSERIS does not affect them adversely.
+Potential for Cognitive and Motor Impairment: Antipsychotics including PERSERIS may cause somnolence and impair judgment, thinking, and motor skills.
+Caution patients about operating machinery, including motor vehicles, until they are reasonably certain PERSERIS does not affect them adversely.

-Seizures have been observed in risperidone studies in adults with schizophrenia.
+Seizures were observed in risperidone studies in adults with schizophrenia.
 PERSERIS should be used cautiously in patients with a history of seizures or other conditions that potentially lower the seizure threshold.

 Dysphagia: Esophageal dysmotility and aspiration can occur.
-Use cautiously in patients at risk for aspiration pneumonia.
+Use cautiously in patients at risk for aspiration.

 Priapism has been reported with other risperidone products.
 Severe priapism may require surgical intervention.